Quick Read

 Questions worth asking

-• Agenda Timeline: When exactly will the detailed agenda and supporting documents be uploaded to the BoardDocs portal?
+- Agenda access: When will the detailed agenda and supporting backup materials be uploaded to the BoardDocs portal for public review?

 Signals to notice